 Choose “Windows Update” from the list that appears on the right.
-On the left, click the button that says, “Check for updates.”
-You can find it under “Update status.”
+On the left, click the button that says, “Check for updates,” and read the on-screen instructions if updates are available.

 If updates are waiting to be installed, you must restart your computer before they go into effect.
 To do this, click on the Start menu “Power” icon and select “Restart.”

 Continue if you still have problems with a kernel security check failure blue screen.